Skip to content

 }

-By default, Elysia infers error and response type to TypeScript automatically, and Eden will be providing auto-completion and type narrowing for accurate behavior.
+By default, Elysia infers error and response types to TypeScript automatically, and Eden will be providing auto-completion and type narrowing for accurate behavior.

 TIP